icaroregis/icaroregis/README.md

 ## Hello, welcome to my profile,

-I am a developer with over 4 years and 7 months of experience in the JavaScript ecosystem, mainly focused on Next.js and NestJS.
-I have solid experience in both front-end and back-end development.
-I currently work at a technology company in the healthcare sector, developing an advanced clinical system for analysis laboratories.
-This testing system is designed to manage and process various tests such as blood, feces, urine, among others.
-My responsibilities involve both front-end and back-end development, using a variety of modern technologies.
-In addition, I developed from scratch the financial system of the company where I currently work, contributing significantly to the efficiency and automation of financial processes.
+Fullstack developer with over 5 years of experience in the JavaScript ecosystem, focused on Next.js, NestJS and React Native/Expo.
+Works on projects involving both front-end (React, React Native, Angular) and back-end (Node.js, NestJS), with solid knowledge of TypeScript, REST APIs and databases (PostgreSQL).
+Communicative and results-oriented profile, with ease for teamwork and experience in agile methodologies (Scrum/Kanban) and version control (Git).

 <div align="center">
   <a href="https://github.com/icaroregis">